azsk/AzTS-docs/Policies/APIManagement/Azure_APIManagement_AuthN_Use_AAD_for_Client_AuthN/Readme.md

 | Effect | The effect determines what happens when the policy rule is evaluated to match| Audit |No |

 ### Notes
-1. Policy will flag/target individual APIs(Microsoft.ApiManagement/service/apis) in API Management service.
+1. Both Policy will flag/target API Management Service.